On the tropical Lefschetz-Hopf trace formula: Preliminaries

 As a side remark, let us have a quick look at the opposite situation to the previous subsection, the inclusion $\Sigma_M \subset \R^N = \Sigma_{U_{N+1,N+1}}$.
 In this case, \autoref{eq:intersectfunctiongeneral} allows us to write $\Sigma_M$ as a complete intersection

 Of course, this is a complete intersection in a rather weak sense.
 For example, the functions need not be tropically linear nor convex (tropical polynomials) in general.
 Nevertheless, this description of arbitrary matroid fans might be useful in some contexts.
-For example, the CSM classes of matroid fans studied in \cite{dMRS-ChernSchwartzMacpherson} can be written in terms of these functions as
+For example, the CSM classes of matroid fans studied in \cite{LRS-ChernSchwartzMacpherson} can be written in terms of these functions as follows.
+Here, given a fan cycle $X \subset \R^N$ and a piecewise linear function $g$ on $X$, we consider $1+g$ as the operator on the group $Z_*(X)$ of fan cycles in $X$ given by